KelvinWu602/forus-core/MoveUp.md

 # Move Up

 ## Move Up Condition
-There are two possible scenarios where moveUp should be called:
+There are two possible scenarios where moveUp should be called: (the two checking needs a lock to prevent both checks to be true)

 ### Scenario 1: Actively move up due to failed Jobs
 1. For each path, the node will maintain a `pathAnalytics` as a profile.
     - successCount
     - failureCount